opendatateam/udata/docs/adapting-settings.md

 ## Notifications configuration

-Theses settings allow you to customize the notification feature.
+These settings allow you to customize the notification feature.

 ### DAYS_AFTER_NOTIFICATION_EXPIRED